sangyun884/rfpp/README.md

 # 2-Rectified Flow++

-This is the codebase of our paper "Improving the Training of Rectified Flows".
+This is the codebase of our paper [Improving the Training of Rectified Flows](https://arxiv.org/abs/2405.20320).

 ## Setup
 Tested environment: PyTorch >= 2.0.0, Linux.